shaliulab/idtrackerai/docs/source/how_to_install.rst

 ------------
 idtracker.ai v4 has been tested in computers with the following specifications:

-- Operating system: 64bit GNU/linux Mint 19.1 and Ubuntu 18.4
+- Operating system: 64bit GNU/linux Mint 19.1/20.2, Ubuntu 18.4 and Windows 10.
 - CPU: Core(TM) i7-7700K CPU @4.20GHz 6 core Intel(R) or Core(TM) i7-6800K CPU @3.40GHz 4 core
-- GPU: Nvidia TITAN X or GeForce GTX 1080 Ti
+- GPU: Nvidia TITAN X, GeForce GTX 1080 Ti, GeForce GTX 1060, 1070 and 1080.
-- RAM: 32Gb-128Gb.
+- RAM: 16Gb-128Gb.
 - Disk: 1TB SSD

-idtracker.ai is coded in python 3.7 and uses PyTorch libraries (version 1.8).
+idtracker.ai is coded in python 3.7 and uses PyTorch libraries and OpenCV (version 3).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.

 Pre-installation checks